 Looking at the pedigree of Round Table we see that he was inbred to Derby and St. Leger winner Persimmon and undefeated Gallinule 5×5 in both cases.
 Persimmon was one of the best sons of the epoch St. Simon on both the track and in breeding.
 Gallinule was twice champion sire in England.

 The American born Round Table had a very European slant to his pedigree.
 He grew up at Claiborne in close proximity to Bold Ruler, and the two would hook up in some of the very important races in America during their racing careers.
-Both would win Horse of the Year honours at the expense of the other and where key members of one of the legendary foal crops in turf history.
-They would both retire from racing for stud to Claiborne and had adjoining stalls during their stud careers.
+Both would win Horse of the Year honours at the expense of the other and were key members of one of the most accomplished foal crops in turf history.
+They both retired from racing for stud to Claiborne and had adjoining stalls during their stud careers.
 They were essentially “linked together” during their lives and for eternity.

 The next two races for Round Table came at Arlington in the Hyde Park Stakes and the Arlington Futurity.
 The promising bay finished second, beaten six lengths in the first and fourth beaten by six and one-half lengths in the latter.
 Two weeks later at Washington Park, Round Table stumbled out of the gate and did not finish the George Woolfe Memorial.